Academic Life in the United States

 At every level of the university, you will find additional staff and resources to help you succeed here at UC.

 Again, we encourage you to explore all of the links on the campus life page and to ask for help as soon as you need it.
 Don’t wait until you are struggling.

 Kelly Plazibat in the UC International office is just one of the people who can help if you are having trouble with your academic work.
 She offers workshops and resources about topics like classroom differences, how to write emails for academic purposes and how to talk to your professors.
 You can email her for advice about a problem, too.

 You will meet Kelly at some of UC International’s social events!

 This free resource gives access to a large library of interactive tutorials for business, technical and creative topics.
 Learn new software, master personal skills like time management, develop career strengths—all at your own pace.

-One very important issue that they teach is how to avoid plagiarism when you collect and cite or quote information from print, audio, video or digital sources.
-They can recommend books on the subject and have also prepared basic tutorials.
-Improperly citing information can lead to charges of academic misconduct.
+One very important issue that UC’s librarians teach is how to avoid plagiarism when you collect and cite or quote information from print, audio, video or digital sources in your academic papers or other work.

 Even students who have many years of classroom English find the adjustment to U.S. and college slang a little challenging, on top of learning the specialized vocabulary of their academic discipline.
 Fortunately, UC has many language resources for international students.